MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

   :::image type="content" source="media/product-recommendation-highconfidence.PNG" alt-text="List showing high confidence suggestions for a select set of individual customers.":::

+> [!NOTE]
-Go to **Data** > **Entities** and view the data tab for the output entity you defined for this model. *Score* in the output entity is a quantitative measure of the recommendation.
+> In the output entity for this model, *Score* shows the quantitative measure of the recommendation.
 The model recommends products with a higher score over products with a lower score.
+To view the score, go to **Data** > **Entities** and view the data tab for the output entity you defined for this model.

 [!INCLUDE [footer-include](includes/footer-banner.md)]